Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-If we are confronted with information about the \(\zeta\)-function, and analogous information applies to characteristic polynomials, then what can we conclude?
+If we are confronted with information about the \(\zeta\)-function, and the analogous information also applies to characteristic polynomials, then what can we conclude?
 Certainly we cannot conclude that RH may be false, because that conclusion would also apply to unitary polynomials, contradicting the fact that the analogue of RH is true.
 Similarly, every numerical calculation of the \(\zeta\)-function has found all zeros on the critical line, therefore any information arising from explicit computations cannot throw doubt on RH.
-We summarize those observations: \begin{principle}{}{}{x:principle:prin_minimal} Any fact which directly translates to a statement about unitary polynomials, or any fact arising from numerical computations of the \(\zeta\)-function, cannot be used as evidence against RH. \end{principle} We will see that \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}}, coupled with material from earlier sections of this paper, immediately refutes some of the arguments against RH.
-However, it is important to keep in mind that those arguments against RH were reasonable at the time they were made: it is only subsequent discoveries which have revealed new ideas which allow \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}} to be applied \end{introduction} \typeout{************************************************} \typeout{Subsection 9.1 Reason 1: Lehmer's phenomenon} \typeout{************************************************} \begin{subsectionptx}{Reason 1: Lehmer's phenomenon}{}{Reason 1: Lehmer's phenomenon}{}{}{g:subsection:idp51744128} This reason for doubting RH comes from Section~2 of \hyperlink{x:biblio:Iv2}{[{\xreffont 54}]}.
+We summarize those observations: \begin{principle}{Principle}{}{}{prin_minimal_unitary} Any fact which directly translates to a statement about unitary polynomials cannot be used as evidence against RH. \end{principle} \begin{principle}{Principle}{}{}{prin_minimal_computation} Any fact arising from numerical computations of the \(\zeta\)-function, except for an actual counterexample, cannot be used as evidence against RH. \end{principle} We will see that these principles, coupled with material from earlier sections of this paper, immediately refute some of the arguments against RH.
+However, it is important to keep in mind that those arguments against RH were reasonable at the time they were made: it is only subsequent discoveries which have revealed new ideas which allow these principles to be applied. \end{introduction} \typeout{************************************************} \typeout{Subsection 12.1 Reason 1: Lehmer's phenomenon} \typeout{************************************************} \begin{subsectionptx}{Subsection}{Reason 1: Lehmer's phenomenon}{}{Reason 1: Lehmer's phenomenon}{}{}{rhissues_Z-3} This reason for doubting RH comes from Section~2 of \hyperlink{Iv2}{[{\xreffont 73}]}.

-Computing zeros has been a fundamental part of exploring the \(\zeta\)-function, going back to Riemann who calculated approximations to the first few zeros (by hand).
+Computing zeros has been a fundamental part of exploring the \(\zeta\)-function, going back to Riemann who calculated approximations to the first few zeros.
 When D.H.~Lehmer computed the first \(15,000\) zeros in 1956, he found that \(\tilde{\gamma}_{6710} - \tilde{\gamma}_{6709} \lt 0.054\).
 Those zeros are unusually close, in a sense which can be made precise.
 Such zeros are now called a \terminology{Lehmer pair}.